-New Study on the Flipped Classroom by Concordia’s Dr. Jeremy Renner Shows Mixed Results
+New Study on the Flipped Classroom by Concordia Portland’s Dr. Jeremy Renner Shows Mixed Results

-One of the hottest trends in education today is the flipped classroom, where computer-savvy students turn to online videos for the content normally taught in class, and use class time to collaborate in discussion with peers and instructors.
+One of the hottest trends in education today is the flipped classroom: Computer-savvy students turn to online videos for the content normally taught in class and use class time to collaborate in discussion with peers and instructors.

-Originally developed by Wes Baker at Cedarville College in 2000, the flipped classroom model has gained widespread traction across the country as a means to integrate computer and online resources with day-to-day coursework.
+Originally developed in 2000 by Wes Baker at Cedarville University in Cedarville, Ohio, the flipped classroom model has gained widespread traction across the country as a means to integrate computer and online resources with day-to-day coursework.

-In a recent interview, Dr. Renner elaborated on the results of his dissertation study, conducted in partnership with Dr. Lisa W. Johnson.
+In a recent interview, Dr. Renner elaborated on the results of his dissertation study, which was conducted in partnership with Dr. Lisa W. Johnson.

-“We implemented a flipped classroom in a high school computer class and then we studied it,” Dr. Renner elaborated.
+“We implemented a flipped classroom in a high school computer class and then we studied it,” Dr. Renner explained.
 “We had two groups of students and exposed one group to the treatment, which was the flipped method of learning, while one group was using the traditional method of learning.
-At the halfway point in the study we switched them so that each group was exposed to the treatment.
-Our study had some interesting findings; in fact we found several conditions that must be present for a successful flip.”
+At the halfway point in the study, we switched them so that each group was exposed to the treatment.
+Our study had some interesting findings.
+In fact, we found several conditions that must be present for a successful flip.”